Caersws: Etymology

+In Welsh mythology

+In Welsh mythology, Caersws was the location of an ancient city built by Locrinus, the king of Lloegyr around the year 1086 BC (22 years after the construction of London).
+In the legend, Caersws is built and named for Queen Swswen ("The Blessed/Pure Kiss").

+A version of the legend is recorded by Oliver Mathews in 1616.
+In Mathews' version, Locrinus won a fierce battle against Humber the Hun, who invaded Britain following the death of Locrinus' father Brutus of Troy.
+After defeating the invaders, Locrinus discovered the beautiful Princess Swswen inside one of Humber's ships and fell in love with her.
+However, Locrinus was already betrothed to Gwendolen, a daughter of King Corineus of Cornwall.
+While Locrinus honoured this commitment and made Gwendolen his queen, he conducted a secret affair with Swswen, and constructed a new city for her in Cambria, that was named Caersws in her honour.

+Some years later, King Corineus had died and Locrinus decided to divorce Queen Gwendolen and marry Swswen, living together in Caersws as King and Queen with their illegitimate daughter, Hafren.
+Outraged by this slight, Gwendolen raised an army in Cornwall and killed Locrinus in battle.
+She then ordered that the ancient city of Caersws be razed to the ground, killing both Queen Swswen and her daughter in the process.
+The victorious Queen then had both bodies cast into the river that passes by Caersws, which the Britons named "Hafren" in honour of the innocent Princess.
+The Swswen legend is also reported by Edward Lhuyd, who claimed to have seen an ancient manuscript that detailed Locrinus' building of the ancient city of Caersŵs and which names Sŵs-wên as the wife of Humber the Hun rather than a captive.

 History

 Caersws was the location of two Roman forts of Roman Wales.
 Although the Mediolanum of the Antonine Itinerary has since been identified as Whitchurch in Shropshire, Caersws is sometimes identified as the Mediolanum among the Ordovices described in Ptolemy's Geography, although others argue for Llanfyllin or Meifod.
 Further, this second Mediolanum may be identical or distinct from the "Mediomanum" (lit.
 "Central Hand") mentioned by the Ravenna Cosmography.

 Governance

 An electoral ward in the same name exists.
 This ward includes the community of Carno and, at the 2011 Census, had a population of 2,316.

 Buildings

 The Church of St Gwynog dates from the 15th century and was restored in 1863.
 It contains a 15th century rood screen and loft which the Royal Commission on the Ancient and Historical Monuments of Wales describes as "exceptional; the best-preserved of thirty known to have existed in the county".

 Maesmawr Hall, to the south-east of the village, was built in the early 19th century and is a Grade II* listed building.